spraakbanken/swell-project/Correction_annotation_guidelines.md

 * **Några tider** vi kan titta och lyssna på hur funkar det -> **Ibland** kan vi titta och lyssna på hur det funkar .

 * Finns många nya lagenheterna i dyrare delar i huvudstaden , men detta är **lång distans från  räker nummer** . -> Det finns många nya lägenheter i dyrare delar i huvudstaden , men detta är **långt ifrån tillräckligt** .

+**Note (3)**: An expression tagged with L-W should be _replaced_ rather than _corrected_.
+This means:

+   - If both the original string and the normalized string are multi-word expressions, the main word of the phrase has to be changed.
+Otherwise one or several S-tags should be used for the correction (or, as in examples above, only the actually corrected part of the expression should be marked with L-W)
+   - If one of the strings is a one-word expression and the other is a multi-word expression, at least one lexical morpheme has to be changed.
+Otherwise the S-Comp tag should be applied.
+   - If both the original and the normalized string are single words, all root morphemes of the word should be changed.
+Otherwise the L-Der tag should be applied.

 ### M – Morphological corrections